ant-design/ant-design/docs/spec/motion.en-US.md

 title: Motion
 ---

-> [Ant Motion](https://motion.ant.design/) is an animation library based on Ant Design's principles.
+> [Ant Motion](https://motion.ant.design/) is an animation library based on Infra Design's principles.
 It is more than just a single library, but also an entire React based solution for modern applications.
 The goal is to help developers to apply animations in their projects with minimal efforts.
 Ant Motion provides animations with all levels of granularity - from single action to combination of moves.

 Animations bring vividness to interfaces and reinforce user experiences.